Rugby league: Rugby league worldwide

 Rugby league is played in over 70 nations throughout the world.
-Four countries – Australia, England, France, & New Zealand, – have teams that play at a professional level, while the rest are semi-professional, mainly Papua New Guinea and Wales, or amateur.
+Papua New Guinea is the only country to have rugby league as its national sport.
+Four countries – Australia, England, France, and New Zealand – have teams that play at a professional level.
 45 national teams are ranked by the RLIF and a further 32 are officially recognized and unranked.
-The strongest rugby league nations are Australia, England, New Zealand and Tonga.
-Two countries, Papua New Guinea and Cook Islands, have Rugby league as their national sport.
+The strongest rugby league nations are Australia, England, New Zealand, Samoa and Tonga.